Reviews You Can Rely On

 Back is less supportive

 Sometimes, you just need a bag to bring your essentials, but you don't have space for a big, fully framed pack.
 This is where a lightweight, easy-to-use bag like the REI Flash 22L comes in handy.
 It strips away all the fancy features of your regular pack but retains just enough features to keep it useful.
 It has two deep side pockets for water bottles, jackets, or even a small sleeping pad.
 In addition, there's a secret side pocket for slim items that can be easily reached.
 The front contains several stretch loops for attaching gear to the exterior, and there are even loops for trekking poles.
 We also enjoyed the top flap design, which was a bit nostalgic for us.
-The back panel isn't as minimal as a bag like the Cotopaxi Batac 16L or Venture Pal 35L, but it is considerably less structured than a more formal backpacking bag such as one of our Osprey or Gregory options.
-On the plus side, the panel at the back is designed to slide out and be used as a seat cushion.
+“I actually took this pack to a festival where I was riding my bike a lot,” commented one tester, “and it was perfect — it could carry a little or a lot without weighing me down or making me too hot.”
+We should note that the back panel isn't as minimal as a bag like the Cotopaxi Batac 16L or Venture Pal 35L.
+Still, it is considerably less structured than a more formal backpacking bag such as one of our Osprey or Gregory options.
+On the plus side, that panel is also designed to slide out and be used as a seat cushion.

-The mesh shoulder straps and hip belt of the Flash have some moisture-wicking capability and are very lightly padded, making them more comfortable than straight webbing but still thin and lightweight enough for ease of movement.
-We enjoyed that this pack had the ability to transition from a fully loaded daypack to a simple hydration pack that was light enough and comfortable enough to run with.
-On the downside, the lightweight fabric of this bag meant that it was a bit less durable than some of its counterparts, and the back is lacking structure outside of the removable foam panel, so you do have to be somewhat aware of how you are packing your bag to prevent areas of friction.
-We also like the Cotopaxi Batac for a cute, even more minimal option.
-And if you are looking for a similar bag that can easily transition from hiking to running, the Gregory Nano 18 is another great option.
-At 18L, it definitely doesn't hold as much as the Flash, and it is a bit long for those with shorter torsos, but it makes up for these aspects by being made with an extremely durable fabric.
+The mesh shoulder straps and hip belt of the Flash 22L have moisture-wicking capabilities and are very lightly padded, making them more comfortable than straight webbing but still thin and lightweight enough for easy movement.
+We enjoyed that this pack could transition from a fully loaded daypack to a simple hydration pack that was light and comfortable enough to run with.
+On the downside, its lightweight fabric meant that it was a bit less durable than some of its counterparts, and the back lacks structure outside of the removable foam panel, so you have to be somewhat aware of how you are packing your bag to prevent areas of friction.
+Another cute, even more minimal option we like is the Cotopaxi Batac.
+Or, if you are looking for a similar bag that can easily transition from hiking to running, the Gregory Nano 18 is a great choice.
+At 18L, it definitely doesn't hold as much as the Flash, and it is a bit long for those with shorter torsos, but it is made with an extremely durable fabric and can withstand demanding days out.

 Read more: REI Co-op Flash 22L review